-The hardware system area (HSA) is a non-addressable storage area that contains server Licensed Internal Code and configuration-dependent control blocks.
-The HSA has a fixed size of 8 GB and is not part of the purchased memory that you order and install.
+The hardware system area (HSA) is a non-addressable storage area that contains system Licensed Internal Code and configuration-dependent control blocks.
+The HSA has a fixed size of 16 GB and is not part of the purchased memory that you order and install.

-The fixed size of the HSA eliminates planning for future expansion of the HSA because HCD/IOCP always reserves the space for the following functions:
+The fixed size of the HSA eliminates planning for future expansion of the HSA because HCD/IOCP always reserves space for the following items:

-- ► Two channel subsystems (CSSs) - ► Fifteen logical partitions in each CSS for a total of 30 logical partitions - ► Subchannel set 0 with 63.75 K devices in each CSS - Subchannel set 1 with 64 K devices in each CSS
+- ► Four channel subsystems (CSSs) - ► Fifteen logical partitions in each CSS for a total of 60 logical partitions - ► Subchannel set 0 with 63.75 K devices in each CSS - Subchannel set 1 with 64 K devices in each CSS - ► Subchannel set 2 with 64 K devices in each CSS